St. Patrick’s Day is Tuesday and while you might think that doesn’t matter anymore, given the coronavirus pandemic, I’m not so sure.

 Bauer said that many people, including some medical professionals, don’t understand how the exponential growth of COVID-19 transmission works.

 She said if it takes three days for coronavirus cases to double, which is one estimate, a new case on March 15 means creating 32 cases by the end of the month and more than 32,700 cases by the end of April.
 If you flip that, preventing a case on March 15 means preventing more than 32,700 cases by the end of April.
 Slowing down the rate at which cases are doubling is also key to flattening the curve, she said.
-If you don’t practice social distancing, you could speed up the rate at which the virus doubles, and stress out healthcare resources.
+If you don’t practise social distancing, you could speed up the rate at which the virus doubles, and stress out healthcare resources.

 Why some young people aren't concerned